Turkey suffers deadliest day in Afrin

 Syria war: Turkey suffers deadliest day in Afrin offensive

-The Turkish military has suffered the deadliest day in its current offensive against Kurdish militias inside Syria, with seven soldiers killed.
+The Turkish military has suffered the deadliest day in its offensive against Kurdish militias inside northern Syria, with seven soldiers killed.

-Five of the troops died when their tank was attacked near Afrin.
+Five of the troops died when their tank was attacked in the Afrin region.

+PM Binali Yildirim vowed to make the militias "pay for this twice as much" and jets later struck Kurdish targets north-east of the city of Afrin.

-The "Olive Branch" operation was launched on 20 January to capture the Afrin region and drive out the Kurdish YPG militia.
+Turkey's "Olive Branch" operation was launched on 20 January to drive the Kurdish YPG militia out of Afrin.

 Thousands of Kurds protested outside the Council of Europe in Strasbourg on Saturday against the offensive.

-President Recep Tayyip Erdogan said on Saturday that Turkish troops were taking high ground and would now head towards the town of Afrin itself, saying: "There is not much to go."

-In Strasbourg, Kurdish protesters carried banners reading "Erdogan assassin" and "defend Afrin", and shouted slogans such as "silence kills" outside the Council of Europe offices.
+They carried banners reading "Erdogan assassin" and "defend Afrin", and shouted slogans such as "silence kills" outside the Council of Europe offices.

 One protester, Suleyman Akguc, told Agence France-Presse: "We want to sound the alarm because the Kurds in Afrin have fought against the Islamic State and are being massacred today.
-The silence of the European leaders is deadly,"
+The silence of the European leaders is deadly."

-Thousands of people have been displaced by the Turkish-led offensive that also involves 10,000 Syrian rebels.
+A similar protest was held in Paris, with about 2,000 protesters marching from the Gare de l'Est towards the Place de la Republique.

+President Erdogan sought to reassure his French counterpart Emmanuel Macron on Saturday that Turkey was not trying to seize territory in northern Syria.

 Separately, Human Rights Watch on Saturday accused Turkish border guards of firing on would-be asylum seekers trying to enter from Syria.